 “Living a long life, the conventional wisdom at the time said, depended to a great extent on who we were—that is, our genes.
 It depended on the decisions we made—on what we chose to eat, and how much we chose to exercise, and how effectively we were treated by the medical system.
 No one was … Continue reading Making Friends in Adulthood

 Global News just reported that the Bank of Canada has cut their key interest rates, as the “economy falls into recession” (July 15, 2015).
 For those working in mental health (and other helping professions), this is sobering news.
 Mental health service providers know that this kind of news – and reality – can be devastating to individuals and their families.
 Quite frequently, … Continue reading Recession & Depression: 10 Tips For Supporting Good Mental Health

 In our competition obsessed culture (in all its forms) it’s becoming harder for anyone to be content — alone or with others.
-We now consume the perfectly manufactured scenes of happy people on T.V. (which captures fantasy), and on Facebook (which captures a moment in time).
-We then assume that life should be comprised of a continuous … Continue reading It’s okay to be lonely and alone (sometimes)!
+We now consume the perfectly manufactured scenes of happy people on T.V. (which captures fantasy), and on social media (which captures a moment in time).
+We then assume that life should be comprised of a … Continue reading It’s Okay to Be Lonely and Alone (Sometimes)!